 Neovim Configuration for 2025

+Here are some notes on how my Neovim configuration management evolved in the last year.
 For longtime Vim → Neovim users like me who prefer a simple and sane way to manage their configuration, I highly recommend kickstart.nvim as a starting point.
 It provides a minimal yet functional configuration that is easy to understand, making it ideal for those who don’t want to commit to a pre-built template without knowing what it does.

 My Configuration and Workflow